An official website of the United States government

 Sponsors accept full responsibility for those they are escorting, and must remain with them at all times until they leave the base.

-Sponsors escorting non-U.S. citizens must come into the VCC with the individual(s) to fill out a form for the background check of the individual(s).
-Please see the requirements for background checks below.
+Sponsors escorting non-U.S. citizens must come into the VCC with the individual(s) to fill out a form for the Immigration Check (ICE) of the individual(s).
+Please see the requirements for ICE checks below.
 Entry into secure areas on NBK, including Bangor operational area/lower base and Puget Sound Naval Shipyard & Intermediate Maintenance Facility on Bremerton require additional steps prior to receiving access to these areas.

 All non-sponsored non-affiliated visitors are required to process at a VCC to obtain a temporary visitor pass.
 They must provide a valid reason for entry to NBK, and will be subjected to security vetting.